datarobot-oss/qa-app-streamlit/README.md

 LLM Blueprints created via DataRobot's Playground now support OpenAI's Chat API.
 The chat completion endpoint is made available via the deployment on: `<API_URL>/deployments/<deployment_id>/chat/completions`.
-Documentation for this API can be found [here](https://docs.datarobot.com/en/docs/gen-ai/genai-code/genai-chat-completion-api.html) or in [OpenAI docs](https://platform.openai.com/docs/api-reference/chat).
+Documentation for this API can be found [here](https://docs.datarobot.com/en/docs/gen-ai/genai-code/genai-chat-completion-api.html) or in the [OpenAI docs](https://platform.openai.com/docs/api-reference/chat).

 To enable Chat API, select a deployment that supports it and set the runtime parameter `ENABLE_CHAT_API` to `True`.
-If the selected deployment does _not_ support Chat API, it will automatically fall back to use the `datarobot-predict` library.
+If the selected deployment does _not_ support Chat API, it will automatically use the `datarobot-predict` library by default.

-Streaming will soon be supported by the deployment Chat API implementation described above.
-Currently, streaming is only supported for GPT blueprints and the response always contains only one chunk due to the applied prompt and/or result text guards.
+DataRobot only supports streaming for GPT blueprints and the response always contains only one chunk due to the applied prompt and/or resulting text guards.

 Streaming can be enabled in the runtime parameters by setting `ENABLE_CHAT_API_STREAMING` to `True`.